 - Rich in lysine, an essential amino acid that can help boost the immune system.
 It can prevent and treat cold sores, herpes and shingles in humans.
 Athletes also take it to improve performance.

-10. Add raw coconut oil as a source of fat
+10. Add MCT oil as a source of fat

-Unlike animal fats and other vegetable fats, raw coconut oil (virgin cold-pressed) is truly unique.
+Unlike animal fats and other vegetable fats, MCT oil is truly unique.

 Note: you will still need to provide your dog with a source of Omega-3 fatty acids.